Catalase: Clinical significance and application

 Catalase is used in the food industry for removing hydrogen peroxide from milk prior to cheese production.
 Another use is in food wrappers, where it prevents food from oxidizing.
 Catalase is also used in the textile industry, removing hydrogen peroxide from fabrics to make sure the material is peroxide-free.

 A minor use is in contact lens hygiene – a few lens-cleaning products disinfect the lens using a hydrogen peroxide solution; a solution containing catalase is then used to decompose the hydrogen peroxide before the lens is used again.

 Bacterial identification (catalase test)

 The catalase test is one of the three main tests used by microbiologists to identify species of bacteria.
-If the bacteria possess catalase (i.e., are catalase-positive), when a small amount of bacterial isolate is added to hydrogen peroxide, bubbles of oxygen are observed.
+If the bacteria possess catalase (i.e., are catalase-positive), bubbles of oxygen are observed when a small amount of bacterial isolate is added to hydrogen peroxide.
 The catalase test is done by placing a drop of hydrogen peroxide on a microscope slide.
 An applicator stick is touched to the colony, and the tip is then smeared onto the hydrogen peroxide drop.